SvalTech/studylocus/README.md

     * **Background Image:** Set any image from a URL as your dashboard's background.
 * **Fully Responsive:** The entire dashboard is designed to work seamlessly on both desktop and mobile devices.

----

-## 🚀 How to Use

-This is a standalone web application.
-You can use it in two main ways:

-### 1. As a Web Page

-1. Download the `index.html` file (the one you have been editing).
-2. Open it in any modern web browser like Chrome, Firefox, or Edge.
-3. All your data (layout, custom cards, settings) will be saved in your browser's local storage.

-### 2. As a Chrome New Tab Extension (Recommended)

-For the most immersive experience, you can set this dashboard as your new tab page in Chrome.

----

 ## 🛠️ Tech Stack